Equilend/1source-codegen-client-api/docs/ReratesApi.md

 <a name="ledgerReratesGet"></a>
 # **ledgerReratesGet**
-> Rerates ledgerReratesGet(since, before, size, rerateStatus, figi, sedol, cusip, ticker, isin, partyId, venueRefKey)
+> Rerates ledgerReratesGet(since, before, size, rerateStatus)

 Read collection of rerates